bryanwweber/orbital-mechanics-notes/orbital-maneuvers/single-impulse-example.md

   name: python3
 ---

-# Example: Single Impulse Orbital Change
+# Single Impulse Orbital Change

-For the case of a single-impulse orbital maneuver, the initial and final orbits must intersect at some point.
-Then, the $\Delta \vector{v}$ that is needed to change from one orbit to the other is given by:

-$$\Delta \vector{v} = \vector{v}_2 - \vector{v}_1$$
+The simplest case of an orbit change is one that only requires a single impulse.
+Examples of this kind of maneuver are [orbit insertion](https://en.wikipedia.org/wiki/Orbit_insertion) and deorbit burns.

-where the two velocities are determined at the point of intersection of the two orbits.
-The equation can be simplified to involve only velocity magnitudes when the velocity vectors are parallel at the point of intersection.
+For any single-impulse orbital maneuver, the initial and final orbits must intersect at some point.
+The two velocities required for Eq. {eq}`eq:single-impulse-delta-v` are determined at the point of intersection of the two orbits.
+Eq. {eq}`eq:single-impulse-delta-v` can be simplified to involve only velocity magnitudes when the velocity vectors are parallel at the point of intersection.

 Let's consider a case where we want to deorbit a spacecraft from low Earth orbit.
 To deorbit a spacecraft, we need to place it in an orbit that will intersect the atmosphere.
 Once in the atmosphere, drag will take over and reduce the velocity to the terminal velocity.
 As a simplification, we will neglect the atmosphere.
 This means we will determine the true anomaly when the spacecraft reaches the surface of the earth, or when the orbital radius is equal to the earth's radius.